Skeletonxf/Skeletonxf.github.io/source/markdown/_multipleInheritance.md

 ## Problems with multiple inheritance

-To quote from the Programming in Lua book "[objects are not primitive in Lua](https://www.lua.org/pil/16.3.html)".

-That page of the book covers multiple inheritance, showing a general function to create a class from many at runtime.
+First I will go over why one of the reasons why Java doesn't have multiple inheritance and then how this informs multiple inheritance in Lua (where one can do classes and objects however one likes because "[objects are not primitive](https://www.lua.org/pil/16.3.html)").

 A crucial problem with multiple inheritance is ambiguity when multiple subclasses have the same method or field.
 If this were legal java the following snippet shows the issue.